 Things to Do in Kihei Maui: 9 Places to Eat or Grab a Drink

 Whether you’re coming to Kihei for the day, travel through on your way to other Maui activities, or are staying in town, there are so many fantastic places to eat or grab a drink.
-Since it’s been a bit of time since I’ve been to Kihei Maui myself, my fellow travel bloggers were kind enough to send me some of their favorite places.
-You can’t go wrong with these nine Kihei places, so come hungry!
+One of the best things to do in Kihei Maui is eat.
+And eat, and eat!

 1. Maui Brewing Company